xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-TRACER.DISPLAY   Allows tracer arrow to be displayed
+TRACER.DISPLAY&nbsp;&nbsp;&nbsp;Allows tracer arrow to be displayed

-TRACER.CLEAR   Clears all tracer arrows on the worksheet
+TRACER.CLEAR&nbsp;&nbsp;&nbsp;Clears all tracer arrows on the worksheet

 Return to [top](#T)